 The Cameras tab of the UI houses PhotonVision’s camera calibration tooling.
 It assists users with calibrating their cameras, as well as allows them to view previously calibrated resolutions.
 We support both dot- and chessboard calibrations.

 In the Camera Calibration tab, we’ll print out the chessboard using the “Download Chessboard” button.
-This should be printed on 8.5x11 printer paper and shrunk to fit.
+This should be printed on 8.5x11 printer paper.

 For advanced users, these calibrations can be later accessed by exporting your config directory and viewing the camera’s config.json file.
 Furthermore, the most recent snapshots will be saved to the calibImgs directory.